Dr C Gurr, BSc (Hons), Msc, PhD, PGC, PGCE

 - Computer Systems: hardware and software, system versus application software, systems architectures and the CPU, memory and storage, embedded systems.

 - Networks: types, topologies, protocols, security and the 4-Layer model.

 - Cybersecurity: malware & social engineering, penetration testing, threats & prevention.

-In year 11, students will tackle the practical assessment which, in the current specification, is worth 20% of the GCSE.
+In year 11, students will tackle an extended practical project.
 We also cover the final theory topic on ethical, legal and environmental impacts of digital technology.
-Following this, students will then focus fully on preparing for the two written examinations, each worth 40% of the GCSE.
+Following this, students will then focus fully on preparing for the two written examinations, each worth 50% of the GCSE.
 The first paper will test their understanding of programming and computational thinking whilst the second paper will examine the theoretical content of the course.

 As a department we run a number of lunch-time support sessions throughout the year.
 These take place in CR1 and are predominantly aimed at KS4 students who wish to work on their programming skills.

 During enrichment days every opportunity is used to allow students to continue to develop their digital literacy.